 Service Extensions: In conjunction with the 8th and 9th Daily Round-Trips, SJJPA is working to extend service along the Sacramento Subdivision to new locations in Sacramento.
 Details are contained in the Short-Term Capital Improvement Program.
-In the longer-term, extensions north of the Sacramento Region and to the Oakland Coliseum/Airport are being considered.
+In the longer-term, extensions north of the Sacramento Region (to serve Yuba, Sutter, and Butte counties) and to provide additional intercity round trips via the Altamont Corridor which would terminate at a new Union City/BART Station are being planned.
+A future extension of service to the Oakland Coliseum/Airport will also be considered as a longer-term possibility.